PCLT - PCL 5 Table

 This 16-byte ASCII string appears in the “font print” of PCL printers.
 Care should be taken to insure that the base string for all typefaces of a family are consistent, and that the designators for bold, italic, etc. are standardized.

 This 8-byte field identifies the symbol collections provided by the font, each bit identifies a symbol collection and is independently interpreted.
-Symbol set bound fonts should have this field set to all F's (except bit 0).
+Symbol set bound fonts should have all bits in this field set (except bit 0).

 |Windows 3.1 “ANSI”||0xFFFFFFFF37FFFFFE|